joakimremler/YRGO_docker/README.md

 Save the Dockerfile by pressing `Ctrl + x` then `y`.

-Talk to the student next to you and discuss what you think this Dockerfile will do?
-If you have no ide, talk with your teacher.
+Talk to the student next to you and discuss what you think this Dockerfile will do.
+If you have no idè, ask your teacher.

 ## 5. Build a image